AntoFratta/DVARF/README.md

 2. **Per-Class IoU**: For each of the three classes (crashed car, person, undamaged car), we calculate the mean IoU over all True Positives for that class.
 If a class has zero True Positives, its IoU medio is 0.0.

-3. **Overall Mean IoU** (`IoU_medio_totale`): The arithmetic mean of the three per-class IoU values.
+3. **Overall Mean IoU**: The arithmetic mean of the three per-class IoU values.
 This provides a single metric that reflects both localization quality and class-specific performance.

 This metric is calculated on the **test set** and complements the standard AP@0.50 metric by directly measuring localization quality for correct detections.